AMS Jobs / Fellowships / Conferences / Calls for Papers Bulletin Boards

 Conference Announcements: Each event may have one Call for Papers (CFP) with a reminder and one Conference (CONF) announcement with a reminder during a twelve-month period.

 Keep the post short and to the point, and use a URL to direct readers to a web site with full information.

-All CONF and CFP notices, please note the Required Format:
+For all CONF and CFP notices, please note the preferred format:

 Conference title (spell out acronymns)